Cedar (Xue Song)

 Indigenous to Lebanese mountains, Southwest Turkey, Cyprus, Himalayas, Asia, Africa and the Americas.
 Cedar likes moist and wet forest environments.

-Parts Most Frequently Used: Oil, Leaves, Wood, Recently Dried Leafy Young Twigs, Berries
+Parts Most Frequently Used: Oil, Leaf, Wood, Recently Dried Leafy Young Twig, Berry

 Flavors/Temps: Bitter, Aromatic, Warming